Kaavi Flooring vs Oxide Flooring: Which Is Better for Modern Homes in Hyderabad?

 Heritage or traditional homes

-Red oxide flooring is a cement-based flooring mixed with iron oxide pigment, giving it the characteristic reddish-brown colour.
-Unlike kaavi, red oxide flooring is smoother and can be polished to a semi-gloss or glossy finish.
+Oxide flooring is a cement-based flooring mixed with iron oxide pigment, giving it the characteristic reddish-brown colour.
+Unlike kaavi, oxide flooring is smoother and can be polished to a semi-gloss or glossy finish.

 Because of its strength and ease of maintenance, best interior designers in Hyderabad frequently recommend red oxide flooring for modern homes that want a traditional look without high upkeep.